gardenlinux/gardenlinux-nvidia-installer/README.md

 Drivers built with this project are only supported on Garden Linux, the open source operating system.
 Furthermore, only drivers for data center (i.e. non-consumer) graphics cards are supported.

+**The Open Kernel Module is supported only with Garden Linux versions 1877.6 and 1592.15 (or later patch versions).**